ruplet/ruplet.github.io/docs/index.md

 Masters student of Computer Science

-Junior researcher at University of Warsaw
+Former junior researcher at University of Warsaw

 ## About Me